tkjoetang/guardant/README.md

 - Error path test cases

 Under test/load, we have one testing file
-- Generate a data, staring with one million choose characters, to test.
+- Load testing, generate string with one million choose characters, to test.

 # How to start: